Jobs that allow you to travel sound simple.

 Supported mission timelines.

-Use Veteran Career Resources, Veteran Remote Jobs, Defense Contractor Careers, and FIFO Jobs for Veterans to compare paths that respect military background.
+Use Veteran Career Resources, Veteran Remote Jobs, Remote Job Filters for Veterans, FIFO Jobs for Veterans, and Defense Contractor Careers to compare paths that respect military background.

 Military spouses need work that can move.

-A job that lets you travel is only useful if it survives relocation, PCS moves, time zone shifts, and state rules.
+A job that lets you travel is only useful if it survives relocation, PCS moves, time-zone shifts, licensing issues, and state rules.

 Military spouses should check: